quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

 # Security and Privacy Considerations

-The spin bit is intended to expose end-to-end RTT to observers along the path, so the privacy considerations for the latency spin bit are essentially the same as those for passive RTT measurement in general.
-It has been shown
+The loss bits are intended to expose loss to observers along the path, so the privacy considerations for the loss bits are essentially the same as those for passive loss measurement in general.
+Loss gives no hint on customer geolocalisation; moreover, reset of the loss counting at conenction Id change prevent for linkability.
-{{PAM-RTT}} that RTT measurements do not provide more information for geolocation than is available in the most basic, freely-available IP address based location databases.
-The risk of exposure of per-flow network RTT to on-path devices is therefore negligible.

 # Change Log